hummingbot/hummingbot-site/docs/strategies/index.md

 To run a strategy, a user selects a strategy template, defines its input parameters in a [Config File](../client/config-files.md), and starts it with the `start` command in the Hummingbot client or via the command line with [Strategy Autostart](/global-configs/strategy-autostart/).

-## Current Hummingbot Strategies
+## Strategies V2

-When it launched in 2019, Hummingbot pioneered the concept of configurable templates for algo trading strategies, such as market making strategies based on the Avellaneda & Stoikov paper.

-Initially, strategies were confined to individual bots, complicating the management and scaling across various scenarios, and they lacked the capability to use historical market data, which forced traders to rely solely on real-time data.
-Furthermore, technical barriers, such as a deep prerequisite knowledge of foundational classes and Cython, hindered easy access to market data, while limited backtesting tools restricted evaluations against historical data.

-starting in 2023, Hummingbot Foundation began to iteratively introduce a new framework, called **StrategyV2**.
+Starting in 2023, Hummingbot Foundation began to iteratively introduce a new framework, called **Strategy V2**.
 The new framework allows you to build powerful, dynamic strategies using Lego-like components.
 To learn more, check out [Architecture](../v2-strategies/index.md).

 There are two current ways that Hummingbot strategies can be defined:

 [Scripts](/scripts): A simple Python file that contains all strategy logic.
-If the script uses new components like Candles and Executors, then it may be referred to as a "V2 Script".
+We recommend starting with a script if you want a simple way to prototype your strategy.

-[Controllers](/v2-strategies/controllers/): Strategy logic is abstracted into a Controller, allowing a loader script to deploy and manage multiple Controller configurations.
+[Controllers](/v2-strategies/controllers/): Strategy logic is abstracted into a Controller, which may use Executors and other components for greater modularization.
+Controllers can be backtested and deployed using Dashboard, and a single loader Script may deploy and manage multiple Controller configurations.

+Controllers are designed to add another layer of abstraction and circumvent the limit of Hummingbot to only run one strategy per bot instance.
+You can think of that as the most powerful and advanced setup that Hummingbot currently provides.

+This table may help you decide whether to use a Script or Controller for your strategy:

 | Script                                                                | Controller                                                                 |
 |--------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|